eranif/codelite/docs/docs/settings/colours_and_fonts.md

 ---

 * Visit the [Eclipse Colour Themes web site][1] and search for a theme that you like
-* Click on the theme that you want to install and download its `XML` format:
+* Click on the theme that you want to install and download its `XML` format from the website:

 ![Download XML](download_xml.png)

 * Open the `Colours and fonts` dialog from: `Settings` &#8594; `Colours and fonts`
-* Click on the `eclipse` button and select the `XML` file you just downloaded and click OK
+* Click on the `eclipse` button, select the `XML` file you just downloaded and click OK:

 ![Install it](colours_and_fonts_eclipse.png)